hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 To operate a validator node you will need to:

-1) Run a participant node that connects to the global domain operated by the supervalidator consortium.
+1) Run a participant node that connects to the global domain operated by the supervalidator collective.
-2) Run the validator app to register yourself with the supervalidator consortium.
+2) Run the validator app to register yourself with the supervalidator collective.

 The Canton participant is responsible for hosting your Daml apps; i.e. interpreting Daml code, securing your data, and talking to the public canton network.
 It connects to the global canton domain `canton.global`.
 We provide a bootstrap script to handle these steps for you.
 You can refer to the `canton tutorial <https://docs.daml.com/canton/tutorials/getting_started.html>`_ for greater detail on what each step does.